Tips for Beginners: Getting Started in Digital Art

-Digital illustration refers to illustrations drawn using a drawing program or application.
 Various types of software exist, ranging from freeware to paid professional programs and applications.

 It’s best to get some hands-on experience first.
 Most paid software have a free trial, so you can choose whether or not to purchase something after testing it.
 Also consider your budget.

 The big names in software

 A world-famous graphics software.
 With its long history and advanced features, it has attracted many professional designers.
 It is often known simply as Photoshop.

 A sophisticated software for comics and illustration.
 The software is popular with many professional artists, especially comic artists.
 It’s sometimes abbreviated to “Clip Studio” or “CSP”.

 An intuitive and simple drawing software.
 The software has less features, but operates smoothly even with low specification.